core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * Simplified updateCtx() to use only Expand(); used to be METHOD 2.

-* Include the Partial IV if the second KUDOS message is a response.
+* Included the Partial IV if the second KUDOS message is a response.

+* Added signaling of support for KUDOS in EDHOC.

+* Clarifications on terminology and reasons for rekeying.

 * Updated IANA considerations.